AkibSadmanee/nfa2dfa/README.md

 The code is written in <b>Python3</b> <br>

-On Linux, to run the code, use
+On Linux, to run the code, use the following command in the terminal.
 ```
 $ python3 nfa2dfa.py
 ```